MRTSoft/A288/README.md

 The second component is a form for practicing a quiz.
 The program supports timed quizzes and shuffles both the questions and the answers.
 After submitting the questions the user can see a detailed report of what he/she has done.

-For more info about the program please read the documentation at http://project-a288.net16.net/ or http://project-a288.2fh.co/